What Makes a Good Website: Features, Best Practices & Examples

 Fresh content & visuals

 What’s more important, a website’s content or design?
 For most parts, they are equally important.
-A beautifully–designed website won’t be able to fulfill its purpose without relevant content in the form of menus, value propositions, CTAs, etc.
+A beautifully–designed website won’t be able to fulfill its purpose without relevant content in the form of menus, value propositions, call to action (CTA) buttons, etc.

 Equally so, no matter how much informative and helpful content you produce, nobody will engage with it if it’s not reader-friendly.